-Contractor numbers throughout the UK and Europe have undergone a sustained period of growth post-2000, and this looks likely to continue as more workers choose to start their own contracting business and more organisations look to outsource specialist tasks.
+Contractor numbers throughout the UK and Europe have undergone a sustained period of growth post-2000.
+This looks likely to continue as more workers choose to start their own contracting business and more organisations look to outsource specialist tasks.

 While organisations can reap many benefits from working with contractors – lower costs, access to specialist skills, added flexibility, improved productivity, and so on, they also take on much greater risks – health and safety risk being one of them.